taliah-hl/stock-analyser/README.md

 ####  4.2.1. <a name='Description-1'></a>Description

-`backtest.py` obtain analysis data from `stock_analyser.py`, then conduct back test to simulating trading a stock.
+`backtest.py` obtain analysis data from `stock_analyser.py`, then conduct back test to simulate trading a stock.

-In the back test, user can specify which stock to trade, capital to put in, buy and sell strategy etc., and get a trading simulation in the form of a table.
+In the back test, user can specify which stock to trade, capital to put in, buy and sell strategy etc., and get a trading simulation in the form of a transaction table saved in `StockAccount.txn`.

 ####  4.2.2. <a name='Runbacktest.pyincommandline'></a>Run `backtest.py` in command line